 A mainstay of the culinary offering on the Sunshine Coast happens to be ice cream, pizza, and tacos—a substantial part of most kids’ dream diet.
 Food trucks serving up hot dogs and burgers also help satisfy quick cravings while adventurous palettes will appreciate the variety of seafood and ethnic options available.

-Farmers' markets are a fun way to get the kids involved in cooking, and both the Sechelt Farmers Market (opens in April) and the Powell River Farmers Market (opens in May) feature live entertainment and music too.
+Farmers' markets are a fun way to get the kids involved in cooking, and both the Sechelt Farmers' & Artisans' Market (opens in April) and the Powell River Farmers' Market (open year-round) often feature live entertainment and music, too.
 Thirsty parents will appreciate the family-friendly nature of the Sunshine Coast's breweries and cideries, which come with plenty of green space and games to keep the young ones occupied.

 Don't want to dine inside?
 Grab a pizza and hit the beach for sunset, or pick up charcuterie for a snack plate dinner that will appeal to your taste buds, too.